billstclair/elm-localstorage/README.md

 The example is live at [lisplog.org/localstorage](https://lisplog.org/localstorage/).

-To use the real ports with your own application, create the two ports, `cmdPort` and `subPort`, as is done in [example/Main.elm](https://github.com/billstclair/elm-localstorage/tree/master/example/Main.elm).
+To use the real ports with your own application, create the five ports, `getItem`, `setItem`, `clear`, `listKeys`, and `receiveItem`, as is done in [example/PortExample.elm](https://github.com/billstclair/elm-localstorage/tree/master/example/PortExample.elm).
 Copy the [site](https://github.com/billstclair/elm-localstorage/tree/master/site) directory, inluding its `js` subdirectory.
-In `index.html`, change the `<title>`, and, if necessary change `Main` to the name of your top-level application module.
+In `index.html`, change the `<title>`, and change `PortExample` to the name of your top-level application module.
 If you want to use different names for the ports, you can change those here as well.

-Finally, compile your application Elm file into `site/elm.js`:
+Finally, compile your application Elm file into `site/index.js`:

     cd ...
-    elm make Main.elm --output site/elm.js
+    elm make MyApplication.elm --output site/index.js

 Happy hacking!